Huffenagle/AsteroidsClone/Readme.md

 8/27/2024 - Initial GIT commit: installed pygame, created virtual environment, created constants.py and main.py, learned to draw screen and use an infinite while loop to constantly update the screen and use a conditional statement to check an event which detects when the close button of the window is pressed and closes the window.

+8/27/2024 8:50 PM - Been working awhile through this module in the course.
+So far I have gotten a rudimentary version of Asteroids working with Python.
+Just finished implementing bullets, a timer which prevents the game becoming bullet hell, as well as destruction of asteroids as well as bullets once the two collide.
+About to work on splitting larger asteroids into smaller ones once they are hit with a bullet.